DATELINE: REMMET AVENUE

 An ambitious frond of the aptly-named Washingtonia robusta genus of palm trees broke free from its natural mooring, with the help of strong Santa Ana winds, and continued on its way throughout the streets of Canoga Park this weekend, setting a new distance record.

-this unassuming palm frond that traveled around Canoga Park in not 80 days but 1 day.
-Staff photo.
+Phileas Frondd?
+Jules Verne himself couldn't have concocted a story as fantastic as the voyage of this unassuming palm frond that traveled around Canoga Park in not 80 days but 1 day.
+Staff photo. |

 The dry, desiccated stem and leaf structure left the crown of a 68’ tall palm tree along Remmet Avenue early Sunday morning after hours of cascading winds succeeded in loosening its basal sheath enough that the weight of the three-year old frond tore the remaining dead filaments attaching it to the tree’s trunk causing a complete separation.